Audrey-netizen/fashion_fundamentals_for_trans_fems/general_guides/ffftf5_personal_style.md

 clothing.
 There is not much in the way of specific guides at this point, it is more some thoughts to munch on.

+I mention before when starting to talk about alt girl fashion that I prefer figuring out one's own fashion identity over sticking to more identifiable subcultures, but that comes with tradeoffs, namely difficulty.
+Just learning the foundational skills for how to dress competently, fashionable, fem presenting is a lot to pick up as is, so I can understand the desire to shift into a cohesive look without much effort.
+Ultimately, if you're not passionate about fashion, which is very fair enough I'm not sure I am either, it's perfectly reasonable to go into a specific sort of look.
+Combine that with the foundational skills from earlier, and you will probably look damn good given enough time.
+The thing is, you will also probably look damn good with just the fundamental skills and a fairly basic but versatile wardrobe.
+Ideally, of those given niches brought up in the last level or any others I did not mention, if you are to follow through with one I would at least hope you genuinely think you're a fan of it too, or just think it looks really cool.
+Likewise, I do not think there is much value in personal fashion actualization unless you're in it for the love of the game.
+I do not expect anyone to know if they are genuinely interested in creating a style and wardrobe that is uniquely theirs at this point, when the basics are not even done yet.
+But generally, most people do not care about this stuff, and that includes cis women.
+You are not pressured into being passionate about cosmetics and fashion and stuff just because you're trans.
+That's kind of the point of this guide, for the most part it is quite cold and logical, segmented or however else you want to describe it.
+Still tho, even if you're really confident you hate this fashion stuff and just want to do the basics like just levels 1-4 or 1-3, there is some useful info here, like the upcoming section on hair.

 ## Hair

 It might be strange that it took me this long to bring up hair, or that I am